Triple Maintenance Manual

 24) Remove all the engine mount bolts.
 Take the upper rear mounting bracket off first.
 CAUTION: There may be shims between the mounting lugs on the engine case and the frame lugs.
 Note where each one goes, so they can be put back in the right places.
 Lift the engine straight up until it clears the lower frame lugs.
 It can be taken out from either side of the frame.

 25) Turn the engine upside down on the bench.
 Remove the nuts holding the engine cases together.
-There are twelve large nuts and thirteen small ones.
+There are twelve large nuts and fifteen small ones.
 CAUTION: Be sure to remove all the nuts before trying to split the cases.

 27) Lift out the crankshaft, two transmission shafts, kickstarter shaft, clutch